LetMeGoogleIt4You/ARCH/readme.md

 ## Part 2: Parse informasion and create a csv files
 [Using SecureCRT or Python:](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part2/readme.md)

-## Part 3: Create one excel file from all CSV file
+## Part 3: Create one excel file from all csv file
 [Using Python (Not SecureCRT combability jet):](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part3/readme.md)